HaoNLe/FashionWebapp/IntroTodeepLearning.md

 Now how does gradient descent actually run?
 We know that we have a loss function and we compute the gradient to understand how to adjust our parameters.
 When do we adjust the parameters?
 How much do we adjust them by?

 Let us assume our network is tasked with learning to distinguish between hotdog not hotdog.
 Typically gradient descent begins by initializing our parameters randomly and then running each data sample through the model.
-It then computes the loss function output of the predicted values vs. the labeled values - basically outputs some number that indicates how accurate the model is in predicting whether an image is a hotdog or not.
+It then computes the loss function - basically outputs some number that indicates how accurate the model is by comparing the prediction vs. the actual label.
 It then utilizes backpropagation to calculate the gradient - how does each weight affect the accuracy of our model - and adjusts the weights to make the model more accurate.
 Rinse and repeat.

 So in our example we adjust the parameters after running through the entire dataset.
 We make the network compute the prediction of every datapoint before "learning" from our results.
 This can get extremely expensive when datasets are large.
 Introducing *stochastic* gradient descent [here](https://developers.google.com/machine-learning/crash-course/reducing-loss/stochastic-gradient-descent) and [here](http://deeplearning.stanford.edu/tutorial/supervised/OptimizationStochasticGradientDescent/).
 Stochastic Gradient Descent optimizes by updating the weights or "learning" after a subset of data - called a *batch* - as opposed to the entire dataset.